jclegras/jclegras.github.io/content/posts/special-permissions.md

 }
 {{< /highlight >}}

-- Le *Real UID/GID* correspond resp. à l'UID/GID de l'utilisateur courant
+- The *Real UID/GID* corresponds respectively to the UID/GID of the current user
-- Le *Effective UID/GID* correspond resp. à l'UID/GID adopté
+- The *Effective UID/GID* corresponds respectively to the adopted UID/GID
-- L'octet de plus haut niveau est setté à 2 pour setgid et 4 pour setuid
+- The highest-order octet is set to 2 for setgid and 4 for setuid

 {{< highlight bash >}}
 $ id